 The drawing below is taken from S. Bradbury (1967), The Evolution of the Microscope, showing a similar microscope as it appears in Johannes Zahn (1702) book Oculus Artificialis Teledioptricus in comparison with the microscope type seen here.

-This is a simple microscope made of fruitwood.
+This is an early version of a type of simple microscope made of fruitwood.
 It has a single, biconvex lens mounted in an aperture in the top turned wood piece.
 The lens is maintained in position with a brass circlip and the instrument is contained within a cylindrical pasteboard etui coated by marbled paper.
 These microscopes appear in several forms.
-They were apparently produced by “toy makers” in Italy and the German lands to satisfy the curiosity of the common people in natural science.
-This type of handheld microscope was popular during the late 17th and into the early 18th century.
-They were made of wood, horn and bone.
+They were apparently produced by “toymakers” in Italy and the German lands to satisfy the curiosity of the common people in natural science.
+This type of handheld microscope was popular during the late 17th and probably well into the 18th century.
+They were made of wood, horn, and bone.

 © Microscope History all rights reserved